-Employer-Friendly Update to New York State Voting Leave Law
+Reminder: Update to NYS Voting Leave Law

-Last year, New York State amended its voting leave law to require employers to provide all employees up to three hours of paid time off at the beginning or end of a work shift to registered-voter employees to allow these employees time to vote.
+In 2019, New York State amended its voting leave law to require employers to provide all employees up to three hours of paid time off at the beginning or end of a work shift to registered-voter employees to allow these employees time to vote.
 The new amendment largely reverses the 2019 amendment and reverts the law to its prior form.

 Under the new law, employers must provide paid time off for voting to employees who do not have “sufficient time outside” of their “scheduled working hours.”
 This is an employer-friendly change, as under the 2019 version of the law, paid time off to vote had to be provided to all employees regardless of whether their work scheduled allowed them to vote before or after work or during an unpaid break.